-Programme Additional academic expenses grant for eligible recipients of assistance under the Financial Assistance Scheme for Post-secondary Students (FASP) (each eligible student will be provided an additional academic expenses grant up to \$2,000 per year.
-The maximum amount in 2015/16 and 2016/17 is subject to adjustment in line with the movement of the Consumer Price Index (A)) Major Eligibility Criteria - Full-time students pursuing locally-accredited self-financing programmmes at sub-degree or degree level; and - eligible for assistance under the FASP and have passed the income test and asset test of the Student Finance Office of the Working Family and Student Financial Assistance Agency.
-Progress and Evaluation
+Additional academic expenses grant for eligible recipients of assistance under the Financial Assistance Scheme for Postsecondary Students (FASP)

+(in 2014/15 school year, each eligible student was provided an additional academic expenses grant up to \$2,000 per year.
+The maximum amount in 2015/16 and 2016/17 school year is subject to adjustment in line with the movement of the Consumer Price Index (A))

+- Full-time students pursuing locallyaccredited self-financing programmmes at sub-degree or degree level; and - eligible applicants of the FASP who have passed the means test of the Student Finance Office of the Working Family and Student Financial Assistance Agency.